-Westhoek H., Lesschen, J.P., Rood, T., Leip, A., Wagner, S., De Marco, A., Murphy-Bokern, D., Pallière, C., Howard, C.M., Oenema O., Sutton, M.A.
-2015.
-Nitrogen on the Table: The influence of food choices on nitrogen emissions and the European environment.
-(European Nitrogen Assessment Special Report on Nitrogen and Food).
-Centre for Ecology and Hydrology, UK.
-67 pp.
+Westhoek H. and others (2015).
+Nitrogen on the Table: The influence of food choices on nitrogen emissions and the European environment, (European Nitrogen Assessment Special Report on Nitrogen and Food), (UK: Centre for Ecology and Hydrology).

-Zhang, X., Davidson, E.A., Zou, T., Lassaletta, L., Quan, Z., Li, T., Zhang, W. 2020.
+Zhang, X. and others (2020).
 Quantifying nutrient budgets for sustainable nutrient management.
-Global Biogeochemical Cycles 34 (3), e2018GB006060.
+Global Biogeochemical Cycles, vol. 34, No. 3, art.
+No. e2018GB006060.

 IV.
 Housed livestock, manure storage and manure processing